 Join other FPC women EVERY Thursday (except Thanksgiving) as we make and distribute sandwiches together for the EAC, an interfaith association of congregations committed to promoting self-sufficiency to low income families in Harris County by assisting them with basic needs such as food and clothing.
 It’s a great time for fellowship among friends while giving back to the community.
 To signup, please contact Laura Smith at firstname.lastname@example.org.

 Women's Fellowship Circles welcome all women who want to visit.
 Our eight circles meet at FPC or in homes once a month.
 We share in mission, Bible study and friendship.
-For the year 2016-2017, group studies include I Love Growing Older but I'll Never Grow Old, Horizon's "Who is Jesus?" and the epistle of James.
 The Bible studies are led by circle members who are taught by church pastors and staff on a monthly basis.
 We also have a mission focus each month that helps local ministries such as Main Street Ministries, The Nehemiah Center, the Seafarers' Center at the Port of Houston and the Harris Health Services supporting Ben Taub.